helsinki-sda-group/AIforLEssAuto/WP4/sumo-hki-cm/README.md

 ### Generating random initial set of routes
 First create the random routes using [RandomTrips](https://sumo.dlr.de/docs/Tools/Trip.html) tool from SUMO toolkit.
 If you're using this pipeline to create demand data for a different network, the random trips must be generated for that network.

+The file `tools/randomTrips.py` contains a slightly modified version of the original randomTrips.py file from SUMO toolkit.
+It adds a few options that we considered useful to have when generating routes, such as fringe-via-edge-types which allows us to better control which of the edges would be considered as origin or destination.
+It is not mandatory to use this file to generate your random trips.

 ### Iterative Routesampler
 Head into `tools/iterativeRoutesampler.py` and modify the variables under `main script parameters` and `paths to input files`.